opentap/opentap/doc/Readme.md

 For other Linux distributions, OpenTAP can be installed using the terminal:

 1. Install dotnet: [Instructions](https://learn.microsoft.com/da-dk/dotnet/core/install/linux?WT.mc_id=dotnet-35129-website).
-    - For Ubuntu: `sudo apt install -y dotnet-sdk-8.0`
+    - For Ubuntu: `sudo apt install -y dotnet-sdk-8.0`.
-2. Download the latest OpenTAP release: `curl -Lo opentap.zip 'https://packages.opentap.io/4.0/Objects/Packages/OpenTAP?os=Linux&architecture=<architecture>'`
+2. Download the latest OpenTAP release: `curl -Lo opentap.zip 'https://packages.opentap.io/4.0/Objects/Packages/OpenTAP?os=Linux&architecture=<architecture>'`.
     - Remember to change the architecture if needed (`x64`, `arm64`, `arm`).
-3. Create a directory for OpenTAP: `sudo mkdir /opt/opentap && sudo chown $USER:$USER /opt/opentap`
+3. Create a directory for OpenTAP: `mkdir -p /home/$USER/.local/share/opentap`.
-4. Extract the OpenTAP release: `unzip ./opentap.zip -d /opt/opentap`
+4. Extract the OpenTAP release: `unzip ./opentap.zip -d /home/$USER/.local/share/opentap`.
     - If you don't have unzip installed, you can install it with `sudo apt install unzip`.
-5. Make tap executable: `chmod +x /opt/opentap/tap`
+5. Make tap executable: `chmod +x /home/$USER/.local/share/opentap/tap`.
-6. Create a symbolic link to tap: `sudo ln -s /opt/opentap/tap /usr/local/bin/tap`
+6. Add installation dir to PATH by adding the following line to your terminal read config file:
+    - For bash: `echo 'export PATH=/home/$USER/.local/share/opentap/:$PATH' >> ~/.bashrc`.
+    - For zsh: `echo 'export PATH=/home/$USER/.local/share/opentap/:$PATH' >> ~/.zshrc`.
+7. Reload the terminal:
+    - For bash: `source ~/.bashrc` or  `exec bash`.
+    - For zsh: `source ~/.zshrc` or `exec zsh`.

 ##### An example using Ubuntu 24.04
 This example shows how to install OpenTAP on ARM64 Ubuntu 24.04 running on a Raspberry PI 5.
 The steps are similar for other distributions.